 TYPES OF ULTRAVIOLET (UV) RADIATION

-First let’s present the different types of ultraviolet (UV) radiation.
 There are three – UVA, UVB and UVC.
-UVA rays (wave length of 320-400 nm) penetrate into the deeper layers of the skin (the dermis) and are responsible for aging and non-acute long-term skin damage.
+UVA rays (wave length of 320-400 nm) penetrate into deeper layers of the skin (dermis) and are responsible for aging and non-acute long-term skin damage.
 Acute damage of the surface layers of the skin or burns are caused by UVB radiation (wave length of 290-320 nm).
-So aging is caused by UVA rays and burns are caused by UVB rays, and the initial letters of these two terms make it easy for you to remember which causes which.
+So aging is caused by UVA rays and burns are caused by UVB rays.
+Initial letters of these two terms make it easy for you to remember which causes which.
 There is also UVC radiation but this type is rarely mentioned since it is successfully eliminated by the atmosphere and doesn’t reach the Earth.

 - Diffey BL, Grice J. The influence of sunscreen type on photoprotection.
 British Journal of Dermatology, 1997, 137, 103-105

 - What Is Ultraviolet (UV) Radiation?, 2017, https://www.cancer.org/cancer/skin-cancer/prevention-and-early-detection/what-is-uv-radiation.html, accessed 4 July 2019

 - Ask the expert: Does a higher SPF sunscreen always protect your skin better?, 2018, https://www.skincancer.org/skin-cancer-information/ask-the-experts/does-a-higher-spf-sunscreen-always-protect-your-skin-better, accessed 5 July 2019

 - The sunscreen guide.
 For lost souls, 2018, https://chemistconfessions.com/basics/the-sunscreen-guide-for-lost-souls/, accessed 4 July 2019